esadalicina/Part2--Towards-an-Interactive-and-Explainable-Ticketing-Systems-Leveraging-LLMs/README.md

 The application allows users to create, manage, and track tickets, handle user roles (Admin/User/Support Staf), and offers real-time ticket management.

-Master Thesis Part 1 - The focus is on dataset preprocessing steps for the ticketing system to optimize ticket classification by comparing different machine learning, deep learning, and large language models.:
+Master Thesis Part 1 - This repository involves preprocessing the dataset for the ticketing system to improve ticket classification through the evaluation and comparison of machine learning, deep learning, and large language models:

 https://github.com/esadalicina/Part2--Towards-an-Interactive-and-Explainable-Ticketing-Systems-Leveraging-LLMs

-Master Thesis Part 3 - The focus is on the integration of a Discord community with task-specific bots:
+Master Thesis Part 3 - This repository involves integrating a Discord community with task-specific bots:

 https://github.com/esadalicina/Part3--Towards-an-Interactive-and-Explainable-Ticketing-Systems-Leveraging-LLMs.git